cs3157-borowski/recitations/recitation_3/memorypointers.md

 p+5 == a+5; // p+5 is a pointer to the 5th element of the array, so is a+5
 ```

-Jae's **GUT** goes the other way too!
+This rule goes the other way too!
 Arrays, in cases of pointer arithmetic, operate as pointers to the first element.
 > i.e. Given an array `a` of type `T` elements </br>
 > a+1 == &a[0]+1